eliasmeireles/de-setup/k8s/README.md

 # K3s Cleanup Installation Script

-This directory contains a script to install and configure an automated K3s cleanup system that helps maintain your K3s cluster by removing stopped containers and unused images.
+This script installs and configures an automated K3s cleanup system that helps maintain your K3s cluster by removing stopped containers and unused images.

 ## 📋 What it does